enricopiseddu/lendingPool/README.md

 - the “price Oracle”, an address set by the “owner” that can modify ERC20 tokens’ price;

-- users: they are addresses that mostly call the borrow and the deposit functions and query the Lending Pool in order to view its state.
+- users: they are addresses that mostly call the borrow and the deposit functions, manage their collateral, and query the Lending Pool in order to view its state.

 ### 4.2 Borrow function
 The borrow function is summarized by the follow pseudocode: